 But curiously, he didn’t disappear entirely one day the way that Dr. Simpson and the squirrel did.
 Instead, he came home less and less often.
 He started by staying out overnight.
 Then it stretched to a couple days.
 But he’d show back up, and shoulder up to eat the dog food out of the bowl with Puppy, they were great friends.
 They’d chow down together, exchange pleasantries, and then he’d disappear for another couple days.
 Then his absences grew longer and longer, and one day he stopped coming back to eat at all.

 And that would have been the end of it … except that there was a green grassy hillside across from the ranch house on the far side of the barn, with Latour Butte in the background behind the tall firs growing on the slope of that hillside.
-Just seeing that picture brings it all back, the place of my childhood, long gone now.
+Just seeing that picture brings it all back, the golden lands of my childhood, long gone now.

 We all went out to see if it really was him, and it was.
 He was dignified in his greeting, skunks are great on their dignity.
 But he kept a bit of distance, he didn’t want us to get close to him.
-Although to be fair, we weren’t too enthusiastic in that regard either.
+And to be fair, we weren’t too enthusiastic in that regard either.
 But he didn’t run away.
 We sat with him a while, and after we left to return to the ranch house he stayed and watched us walk back.
 We waved goodbye to him.

 And that would have been the end of it too, just as it was with Dr. Simpson the owl, and the flying squirrel … but for the next couple years, a few times every year, always in the early evening, I would see The Skunk at that favorite spot of his on the hillside, where he would sit, and look just across the little valley to the where the ranch house lights shone out through the windows.
 From there he could hear the shouts of us kids, and see the people come and go in the evening.
 He’d just sit there and watch us for a while, and then the next time I looked up, he’d be gone.
 I don’t recall ever seeing him arriving at that spot or leaving that spot, I’d just look up one evening and he’d be there, and I’d watch him sit there.
 I always loved to see him, and then after a while, I’d look up and he’d be gone.

-Even as a kid I always wondered what it was that brought The Skunk back to revisit the scenes of his childhood, and more than that, what he was feeling when he watched the evening lights come on, what he thought when mom would call her kith, kids, and kind in from outside for dinner, a dinner that back in the day he used to share with us.
+Even as a kid I always wondered what it was that brought The Skunk back to revisit the scenes of his childhood, and more than that, what he was feeling when he watched the evening lights come on.
+What did he think when mom would call her kith, kids, and kind in from outside for dinner, a dinner that back in the day he used to share with us.
 I wondered, why didn’t he come and have dinner with us like he used to?
 He knew my mom’s dinner call of old.
 He used to show up just the same as the rest of us kids when her voice rang out announcing mealtimes.
 He would come in from wherever he was playing and he would shoulder up to eat next to Puppy then … why not now?

 What did he feel, I wondered, when he saw mom once again framed in the front door with the light behind her, hearing the siren song of food and friendship from that warm ranch house in the gloaming, with the call of our mother, the only loving mother he’d ever really known, ringing out across the hillside, calling all of her children and charges to come to food and caring … and on on the other side, yet and still ringing back from behind him in the gloaming, the pulsing dance of the wilderness, the rise and dark loom of the forest, and the songs of all of his ancestors echoing from the hills?
 What does a halfling skunk feel then, a child of two worlds, pulled from both sides by the endless and intricate bonds of blood and adventure and music and wilderness and kinship?